 The National MD-PhD Program, which is supported by the Swiss National Science Foundation (SNSF), the Swiss Academy of Medical Sciences (SAMS/SAMW), and several other foundations, awards 9 to 12 scholarships every year to outstanding graduates in human medicine, veterinary medicine and dentistry with residency in Switzerland.

 Further information can be found on the SNSF and SAMS websites or on the SAMS regulations.

 Applications must be written in English.
 Please send the filled in official SAMS MD-PhD application form, compiled as a single PDF file with the required application documents, to PD Dr. Monica Schaller, Coordinator of the Graduate School for Cellular and Biomedical Sciences (GCB).

 Submission deadline: Every year on December 15.

-Please make an appointment per mail with the coordinator of the GCB, Monica Schaller if you seek advice to organize your MD-PhD.
-Consultation hour will be once a week (Wednesday morning) from 9:00-10:00 per phone only due to the COVID-19 pandemic regulations of the University of Bern.
-Thank you for your cooperation and understanding.
+Please make an appointment per mail with the coordinator of the GCB, Monica Schaller if you seek advice to organize your MD,PhD or DDS,PhD.
+Consultation hour will be once a week (Wednesday morning) from 9:00-10:00.

 The NCCR RNA & Disease represents essentially the entire RNA research community in Switzerland and many of its member groups are internationally renowned for their cutting edge basic research.
 However, one of our NCCR's missions is to engage with the medical community and build fruitful collaborations between basic and medically oriented research.
 One of several efforts to reach out to the medical community is that we would like to host interested MD-PhD in our labs and train them in research.